LeBron James wants the NBA’s play-in guy fired. The NBA’s play-in guy disagrees.

 Even so, the designated “play-in guy” at the league office would be Evan Wasch, whose formal title is Executive Vice President of Basketball Strategy & Analytics and whose previous projects have included the introduction of target scoring to the All-Star Game.
 Wasch made it clear that he doesn’t seek credit for the new proposal’s recent successes, and he took the high road when presented with James’s criticisms.

-“Obviously, we welcome feedback from our players and teams,” Wasch said Tuesday, through a league spokesperson.
+“Obviously, we welcome feedback from our players and teams,” Wasch said Tuesday by text message.
 “But, on balance, we believe the play-in tournament offers more benefits than downsides.”

 Despite James’s complaints, which echoed previous comments by Dallas Mavericks star Luka Doncic and owner Mark Cuban, the play-in has indeed had its share of wins.
 In a virtual interview last Friday, Wasch noted that the league’s national television ratings were up 25 percent in April compared to March, in large part because of intrigue surrounding play-in teams like the Golden State Warriors.